Alphish/ston/README.md

     }

-**Collection initialization** is defined as a list of elements to populate the collection with.
+**Collection initialization** represents adding elements to a specific, already created collection.
+It is defined with a list of elements to add.
 It is analogical to JSON arrays.

 Example collection initializations: